Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 ...
 ```

-To do a phrase search we can connect two terms at the time, the left and right one.
-Searching by "mary had a little lamb", will result in searching by:
+To do a phrase search, we can connect two terms at a time, the left and right one.
+Searching by "mary had a little lamb" will result in searching by:

 * `"mary"` and `"had"` = `"mary had"`
 * `"mary had"` and `"a"` = `"mary had a"`
 * ...

-So we reuse the work done the previous step, just connect the right term with the previous.
-Imagine the scenario where `"mary had"` occurs in the following positions: `[1, 6]` and `"a"` appers in the position `[2]`, so `"mary had a"` occurs in the positions `[2]`, we keep doing this for the next token until we finish it.
+So we reuse the work done in the previous step, by connecting the right term with the previous one.
+Imagine the scenario where `"mary had"` occurs in the following positions: `[1, 6]` and `"a"` appears in the position `[2]`, so `"mary had a"` occurs in the positions `[2]`.
+We keep doing this for the next token until we finish it.

-The main idea to recreate and optimize this behaviour was taken from [`Roaring Bitmaps`](https://roaringbitmap.org/), that's why it's called `Roaringish`.
-We want to pack as much data as possible and avoid storing the positions for each document for each term separatly.
+The main idea to recreate and optimize this behavior was taken from [`Roaring Bitmaps`](https://roaringbitmap.org/), which is why it's called `Roaringish`.
+We want to pack as much data as possible and avoid storing the positions for each document for each term separately.

-Assuming that the `pos <= 2^16 * 16 = 1048576` (i.e the maximum document length is 1048576 tokens which is very reasonable, it's way more than [Meilisearch for example](https://www.meilisearch.com/docs/learn/resources/known_limitations#maximum-number-of-words-per-attribute), so this should be fine) allows us to decompose this value into two 16 bits, one representing the group and other the value, where `pos = group * 16 + value`
+Assuming that the `pos <= 2^16 * 16 = 1048576` (i.e. the maximum document length is 1048576 tokens, which is very reasonable, it's way more than [Meilisearch for example](https://www.meilisearch.com/docs/learn/resources/known_limitations#maximum-number-of-words-per-attribute), so this should be fine) allows us to decompose this value into two 16 bits, one representing the group and the other the value, where `pos = group * 16 + value`.

 ```python
 posns  =              [1, 5, 20, 21, 31, 100, 340]